TRNG-00002349/.github/Project-1/README.md

   - At least one uppercase letter
   - At least one lowercase letter
   - At least one number
+- Passwords must be hashed, no plain text
 - Users cannot follow themselves
 - Users cannot follow the same user more than once